OBJECTIVE

 End the game by asking students to freeze in place, at whatever stage they might find themselves in.
 Ask the students, “If this is the seed life cycle, how do we know when to eat?!
 Do we only eat seeds?
 Do we only eat roots?
 Flowers?
 Fruits?
 Or all of them?”

-Guide students through thinking about what kinds of plants grow for: seeds; roots; leaves; flowers; fruits.
+Guide students through thinking about what kinds of plants to grow to be able to harvest: seeds; roots; leaves; flowers; fruits.
 Walk over to a “seed” – “What kinds of plants do we grow for seeds?”, then do the same for each of the other phases of the seed life cycle.

 Invite students back to their desks.
 On the board, write four columns: seed/fruit, root, leaf, flower (explain why seed and fruit are joined together, define what a fruit is), and ask for examples of foods in each column.